 Despite the focus on diversity and inclusion in the last two decades, women continue to be vastly under-represented at all levels.

 According to Bloomberg, the proportion of women employed by mining companies sits at around 15.7%, up only 1% in the past five years – and the numbers are worse at management level.
 Just one in 20 global firms is headed by a woman.

 Mining is lagging behind in its progress on gender equality.
 2018 numbers show the industry has the second-largest median gender pay gap in the UK at 24.9%.
 Construction comes first at 27%.

 The benefits of diversity are widely acknowledged.
 So why has the mining sector been slow to change?
-And what can be done to address the gender imbalance?
+And what can we do to address the gender imbalance?

-Diversity has new importance in the age of innovation
+Diversity policies have new importance in the age of innovation

 The mining industry is changing rapidly.
 As commodity prices fluctuate, companies are embracing data, analytics and connectivity to help them compete.
 In this new era, organisational agility and fast-paced innovation are strategic imperatives.